 Our estimated addressable markets and market opportunities for our product candidates are based on a variety of inputs, including data published by third parties, our own market insights and internal market intelligence, and internally generated data and assumptions.
 We have not independently verified any third-party information and cannot assure you of its accuracy or completeness.
 Market opportunity estimates, whether obtained or derived from third-party sources or developed internally, are subject to significant uncertainty and are based on assumptions and estimates that may not prove to be accurate.
 While we believe our market opportunity estimates are reasonable, such information is inherently imprecise.
-In addition, our assumptions and estimates of market opportunities are necessarily subject to a high degree of uncertainty and risk due to a variety of factors, including but not limited to those described in this prospectus.
-If this third-party or internally generated data prove to be inaccurate or we make errors in our assumptions based on that data, our actual market may be more limited than our estimates.
+In addition, our assumptions and estimates of market opportunities are necessarily subject to a high degree of uncertainty and risk due to a variety of factors, including but not limited to those described in this Annual Report on Form 10-K. If this third-party or internally generated data prove to be inaccurate or we make errors in our assumptions based on that data, our actual market may be more limited than our estimates.
 In addition, these inaccuracies or errors may cause us to misallocate capital and other critical business resources, which could harm our business.
-The estimates of our market opportunities included in this prospectus should not be taken as indicative of our ability to grow our business.
-For more information regarding the estimates of market opportunities and the forecasts included in this prospectus, see the sections titled "Market and Industry Data", "Business-ARQ-151-Our Market Opportunity."
+The estimates of our market opportunities included in this Annual Report on Form 10-K should not be taken as indicative of our ability to grow our business.